steveshogren/blog-source/source/_posts/2014-09-16-skill-continuum.markdown

 better knowing their field, and I suggest they spend some time learning new languages and tools.
 The more tactical the skill, usually, the easier it is to learn, so it won't take very much time to come up to speed.

 The hardest thing I think a more senior developer has to deal with is humbling themselves to learn a perceived "entry-level" skill.
 I have another post brewing about this very topic, so I'll not get too much into it here.
 But if you have gotten to a place where you feel like you are so senior some skills are too "entry-level" for you to learn, I think you need to humble yourself and learn them.
 Nothing can be gained from pretending like they are not valuable.
+Additionally, the assumption that your time is now so valuable that it is "a waste" to spend it on learning tactical skills is absurd.

+Claiming you are too good to waste on low level skills not only belittles everyone around you, but belies a deep misunderstanding of our field.
+The senior developer who takes five times as long to enter and edit code isn't just spending longer to do that task, but they are paying a missed opportunity cost in time they could have spent in more strategic endeavors.
+They could have been training, planning, gathering requirements, building better automation, etc, instead they stubbornly claim "typing isn't what software is about", but by giving it so little credence, they have made it most of their actual mental effort!
+The developer who doesn't have to think about moving a file or editing a structure finds themselves quickly through the tactical efforts, free to think.

 # Resources